 June 9th 2006 - Dispute: Shoreditch closed, but Guinness still rule it has to be done by bus = 274

 Until December 2007 the East London Line was part of the Underground network, and so the configuration was one of 275 stations.
 At various stages Shoreditch and Heathrow Terminal 4 were closed, but could be visited by bus to register a full 275 time.

 September 17th 2006 - Heathrow 4 back open again = 275

 December 2007 - Whole of East London line closes = 268

 The East London line would 're-open' again in 2010, as part of the London Overground network - it would never be a tube line again.
 This not only save you time in not having to do it, but meant meant that you could start later (and not have to get the first train of the day) leading to better changes early on - saving even more time.

 March 27th 2008 - Added: Heathrow Terminal 5 opens = 269

 October 12th 2008 - Added: Wood Lane on Hammersmith & City line opens = 270.

-Guinness World Records maintain that this was not a significant enough chage to 'reset the map, even though it now opens up the possibility of changing between Wood Lane and White City on the Central Line.
+Guinness World Records maintain that this was not a significant enough change reset the map, even though it opened up the new connection route between Wood Lane and White City stations.